OatBran/7HSteamGuide/README.md

    - Locate the file `ffnx.cfg` and OPEN this file with a text editor.
    - READ though this file, and locate settings you want to change.
 REMOVE leading \# Symbols to set values to be read at runtime.
      - Copy any of these to your clipboard and search in-file with `CTRL+F` if you cant locate them
    - DOUBLE CHECK for typos and removal of comment \# symbols for each change you make.
-Common Changes are;
+THIS IS VITAL!
+DO NOT FORGET!!
      - `renderer_backend`
        - `Direct3D11` is commonly reported to perform well.
      - `fullscreen`